 Start your trip with a pickup from your Basseterre or Frigate Bay hotel at 8am, continuing to the train to begin your ride.
 The sumptuously-appointed rail cars feature a range of amenities, including beautifully-designed interiors, a full-service bar and bathrooms.
 The car’s upper level features a viewing platform where you can enjoy unobstructed views of the island’s soaring mountain scenery and thick, green cane fields.
 Meanwhile down below on the lower level you’ll enjoy air-conditioning and sublime views through the large windows.
 You’ll also be able to pick from selection of included beverages during your ride.

 Watch as your train pulls out and begins its journey winding its way along the edge of Mount Liamuiga.
 As you travel you’ll be able to see a variety of scenery like secret black sand beaches, the ruins of decaying plantations and sturdy iron bridges (one of which spans more than 300 feet (90m) over a large valley).
 The train also passes through a number of towns on the way, including Saddlers Village and Mansion Village, flanked by fields of fruit.

-The colorful narration of the history of Caribbean and St. Kitts includes tales of the “Last Railway in the West Indies,” which was used to transport sugar cane from the island’s sugar plantations to the sugar factory in Basseterre, St. Kitts capital city.
-You will also be entertained with folk songs and hymns by the St. Kitts Railway Choir.
+Listen as you travel to commentary about the island and your route, hearing tales like about the “Last Railway in the West Indies,” a train that was used to transport sugar cane from the island’s plantations to its main sugar factory in Basseterre.
+You’ll also be serenaded with catchy folk songs and tunes performed by the St. Kitts Railway Choir.

 Please note: there is no reserved seating.
 All seating is on a first-come, first-served basis.